qwertyquerty/skybook/_posts/floor-clip-ceiling.md

         ...
 ```

 The game looks for Roof collision _first_ and looks for ground collision _after_.
-This is very important because this means as long as we don't trigger the LineChecks, are still in the air and are below a ceiling collision with our current position, the game updates our position to the ceiling first, snapping Link's entire model below the floor, the floor is not even seen after since the ceiling is below the floor.
+This is very important because this means as long as we don't trigger the LineChecks and we are still in the air below a ceiling collision with our current position, the game updates our position to the ceiling first, snapping Link's entire model below the floor.
+The floor is not even seen after since the ceiling is below the floor.

 ### Last specific notes

-Since we would trigger `LineCheck` if we are falling more than 45 units, we can't trigger this type of floorclip while falling that fast.
+Since we would trigger `LineCheck` if we are falling more than 45 units in a frame, we can't trigger this type of floorclip while falling that fast.

 Additionally, this behavior triggers only if we were not standing on the ground before because on ground you got 0 vertical speed and can't fall to the ceiling.

-Lastly the floor clip has to be quite specific.
-In order for this to work you need to be not in the air (not touching ground) the frame before and then immediately touch the ceiling the next frame so you don't loose all your vertical speed from hitting the floor and not clipping.
-This sometimes requires specific setups in order to hit the ceiling without hitting floor before and also not triggering `LineCheck`.
+Lastly, the floor clip has to be quite specific.
+In order for it to work you need to be not in the air (not touching ground) the frame before and then immediately touch the ceiling the next frame so you don't loose all your vertical speed from hitting the floor.
+This often requires specific setups in order to hit the ceiling without hitting floor beforehand and also not triggering `LineCheck`.

+### Video Example

+Here is an example of a floor clip in Snowpeak Ruins:

+<iframe width="500" height="300" src="https://www.youtube.com/embed/YHQSjTwygYA" frameborder="0" allowfullscreen></iframe>